 Miniature poodles make lovely pets.
-They are small and playful.
+They are small and playful dogs.
 They are happy to live indoors but love going out for walks and exploring river banks.

 About miniature poodles